nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   1. User chooses to add a patient.
   2. User enters the requested details of patient.
-  3. Bob adds the client and displays the new log of clients.
+  3. DocBob adds the client and displays the new log of clients.

-    Use case ends.
+    `Use case ends.`

 **Extensions**

   *2a.
-Bob detects an error in the format of the entered data.
+DocBob detects an error in the format of the entered data.
   *    2a1.
 Bob requests for the correct format of the data.
   *    2a2.
 User enters new data.
   *    Steps 2a1-2a2 are repeated until the data entered are correct.

-      Use case resumes from step 3.
+      `Use case resumes from step 3.`

-      Use case ends.
+      `Use case ends.`

 **Use case: Listing all patients**

 **MSS**

 1. User requests to list all patients.
-2. Bob shows a list of patients.
+2. DocBob shows a list of patients.

-    Use case ends.
+    `Use case ends.`

 **Extensions**